ADVRHumanoids/nn_laser_spot_tracking/README.md

 - Indentify the model/weights you want.
 Three are provided here [TODO]().
 In any case they should have been trained on laser spots, obviously.
 Put the model you want to use in a folder, `models` folder of this repo is the default.

 - [Optional, but suggested] If Yolov5 is used, better to clone their [repo](https://github.com/ultralytics/yolov5/), and provide its path to the `yolo_path` argument.
 Otherwise, pytorch will download it every time (since the default is "ultralytics/yolov5").
+If cloning, go in the folder and install the requirments: `pip install -r requirements.txt`.

 - Run the launch file:
   `roslaunch tpo_vision laser3DTracking.launch model_name:=<> camera:=<> point_cloud:=<>`